Get

 Bored spaniel dog home alone with messed up bedding and a sock

 Your dog is staring at you.
 They’ve paced between the door and the couch.
 They’ve sighed dramatically from their bed.
-The message is clear: they’re bored, and it’s somehow your problem to solve.
+The message is clear: they’re bored, and it’s your responsibility to solve it.

 Here are 10 simple ways to keep your dog entertained, whether you’re stuck indoors during bad weather or just need ideas for daily enrichment.